haohuynh/Lidar-Object-Detection/writeup.md

 + Same sequence as Example 1
 + Two vehicle in the middle can be separeted easier than Example 1
-+ Red, Yellow, and Orange dots are moving into the road from the right
++ Red, Yellow, and Orange dots are moving into the road from the right.
+Unsure the representations of them.

 #### Example 3
 <img src="images/NDS2EX2_2.JPG"/>